 The Dressing Rooms

 The dressing rooms at the Fox have walls lined with antique playbills and old ticket stubs from shows at the theatre.
-The draws of the vanity are also adorned with signatures from actors and headliners.
+The drawers of the vanity are also adorned with signatures from actors and headliners.

 The Fox team honors her death by bringing her flowers.
 She is known to move things around the dressing room.
 Some even report seeing her apparition and hearing her voice.